 Mission, Goals, and Outcomes for Foodservice Administration Option

-The Mission of the Foodservice Administration Option is to:
+The Mission of the Nutrition Management Option is to:

 - Provide a broad educational background to develop competent and productive students that can apply their knowledge and decision-making skills for careers in nutrition management, while using resources in a sustainable manner.